splashdot/splashdot.github.io/ursnif/index.md

 ![alt text](https://raw.githubusercontent.com/splashdot/splashdot.github.io/master/ursnif/images/aDktG.PNG)

 As we said, `VBA/aHSh4` builds the whole infection process: we understand that the last part executes `mshta.exe` with an HTML file, and that this file is in reality `ms.com` which then gets copied into `ms.html`.
 There is one stream left for us to completely understand this first part.
-The "Comments" property is called by `aW3j7` (in stream VBA/a94yD), and gets deobfsuscated in this last stream.
+The "Comments" property is called by `aW3j7` (in stream `VBA/a94yD`), and gets deobfsuscated in this last stream.
 The contents of the "Comments" property is in fact an HTML file, although (again) heavily obfuscated:

 ![alt text](https://raw.githubusercontent.com/splashdot/splashdot.github.io/master/ursnif/images/comments.PNG)

-All this stream does is perform seemingly complicated operations on each single character of "Comments", which is actually a very simple ROT13 algorithm to letters only: the names in the image are in fact:
+All this stream does is perform seemingly complicated operations on each single character of "Comments", which is actually a very simple ROT13 algorithm applied to letters only.
+The names in the image are in fact:

 ```html
 <html>
 <body>
 <script
 ```
 ## Comments

-After decoding the text with ROT13 we are left with another encoded and obfuscated piece of code, albeit in this case HTML.
+After decoding the text in the "Comments" section with ROT13 we are left with another encoded and obfuscated piece of code, albeit in this case HTML.
 The HTML document only contains three JS scripts that will decode a very long string that contains a new JS.
 They too contain garbage code (unused/useless functions and unreferenced variables, I have already cleaned them).
 Let's see them in details.

 ### Decoding function